 Chocolate Lakes: Three lakes of 1, 4, and 8 acres respectively as you hike up the valley.
 Sitting at just above 11,000 feet, each lake contains Brookies.
 About 2.25 miles from trailhead going past Bull Lake.

 Ruwau Lake: About 3 miles from trailhead taking either the right for through Long Lake or the left fork past Chocolate Lakes.
 At 11,050 feet, the lake consists of Rainbows up to 16 inches and good size Brookies.

 Long Lake: About 2 miles from the trailhead, taking the right fork west of Bull Lake.
-At 10,800 feet elevation, Long Lake has small brookies, rainbows up to 12", and some very large browns (a 9 lb.
+At 10,750 feet elevation, the lake is 29 acres and has a maximum depth of 85 feet.
+The lake has some steep drop-offs along the western shore.
+The outlet is fairly shallow and most of the spawning takes place in the southern inlet of South Fork Bishop Creek.
+Long Lake has mostly small brookies, 8-10 inches, some rainbows up to 12", but some very large browns (a 9 lb.
 Brown was caught there in 1983).

 Spearhead Lake: At 10,900 feet about 3 miles from the trailhead going along the eastern shoreline of Long Lake.
 Consists of Brookies and Browns.

 Margaret Lake: At 10,970 feet, go .3 miles west of Spearhead Lake crosscountry.
 Consists of Brookies.

 Timberline Tarns: Two lakes at 11,100 feet, each consisting of Rainbows and Brookies.
 About 3.6 miles from the trailhead.